Marine Cargo Insurance

 There are a few restrictions when it comes to the type of goods being transported.
 Very few exclusions are inherent in a typical marine transit insurance for household goods.
 As an example, the goods may be worth £100,000 and the owner has them covered for that.
 However, the limit of liability may be for 2 million so if the goods were lost and this caused the owner extra expense outside the value of the goods the freight forwarder would be covered.

-Freight forwarder insurance requirements
+Freight handlers insurance needs

 Is there a difference between cargo insurance and freight insurance?
 No, they are just different terms used to describe the policy that will cover your goods.
 There are, however, different types of cargo insurance which your broker will correctly inform you of and should you have any specific requirements or questions do not hesitate to ask.

-Understanding the difference between insurance and liability is key here, the owner of the goods will have them insured for a value, however, the forwarder or carrier will have insurance for their level of liability.
+Understanding the difference between insurance and liability insurance is key here, the owner of the goods will have them insured for a value, however, the forwarder or carrier will have liability insurance for their level of liability.

 Talk to a Professional Transit Insurance Broker